danieljakots/chownmeblog/content/getting-my-own-asn.md

 ## [Cost](#cost) {: #cost }

-Of course this weird hobby of mine cost money.
-I'm however very happy how low I could keep my expenses.
+Of course this weird hobby of mine costs money.
+I'm however very happy of how low I could keep my expenses.

 ### [Administrative costs](#admincost) {: #admincost }

-Here's what I paid to Grifon:
+Here's what I paid Grifon:

 * 15€/y for membership fees
 * 90€/y for administrative fees to get the ASN/IPv6 resources